LEARNAcademy/Assessments-2018/StephanieKoo_Wk1.md

 I was wrong because the answer was undefined.
 This was because first of all, the var text = 'outside' is outside of the function, thus cannot grab the 'outside' value.
 I thought the console log would be 'inside', but this also does not work because the value of the text is set after the console log.
 The console log would show up 'inside' if var text = 'inside' would be before console.log(text).
 However, since the console.log was looking for text and there was not a value set before the console.log in the function, the result was undefined.

 #### 3. What is JSON?
 How does it relate to javascript objects?

+//JSON Data transfer with method that looks a lot like Javascript objects.
+Can we transfer method in JS objects into JSON?
+No!
+//menu.id ==> "File"
+//menu.popup.menuitem[1].onclick
+//menu.popup.menuitem ==> [Whole array] - you can break it down

   //Your Answer
 JSON is known as JavaScript Object Notation.
 JSON is a structured text format to make it readable for humans and to grab database.
 JASON is related to JavaScript objects because objects have keys and values to contain specific data.
 They are noted in a way that is pretty easy for the users to see and use.